While it’s sometimes hard to find other Pagan families, it can help to know your Pagan community.

 5. While many stores will tell you they’re a central part of the community, look around and see what you think.
 Some shops I visited had donation boxes out for a local Pagan charity.
 Others have a bulletin board with notices and flyers about local events.
 Some had no signs of the rest of the community.

 I’m generally a big fan of buying locally when possible, and when it’s not hugely inconvenient.
 Doing so keeps funds circulating within our community, providing more opportunities for our communities to grow and to provide aid to those who need it.

-Knowing your community is a big part of raising your children in the community, and Pagan shops are often a good place to start getting to know the lay of the land.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+Knowing your community is a big part of raising your children in the community, and Pagan shops are often a good place to start getting to know the lay of the land.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio